yusufyunuskaymaz/checkout-page/README.md

 ## Description
 Project aims to create a real checkout page of e-commerce website.

-## Learning Outcomes

-At the end of the this project, students will be able to;
+At the end of the this project;

 - analyze a problem, create e-commerce website page.

 - demonstrate their knowledge of algorithmic design principles for dynamic calculation of product's cart.

-## Problem Statement

-- You can use [Checkout_Page](https://github.com/clarusway/clarusway-full-stack-11-22/tree/main/html-css/projects/004-checkout-form) template for project.

-- Create a checkout page following the design and make the calculation of cart dynamically with using of DOM and Event in JS.

 ![Form](checkout_app.gif)